 The Women, Peace and Security Agenda: Interventions in Northern Ireland

-Organisations within Northern Ireland (NIWEP, 2013) and the international community have called for the implementation of 1325 in Northern Ireland (CEDAW, 2008).
+Organisations within Northern Ireland (NIWEP, 2013) and the international community have called for the implementation of Resolution 1325 in Northern Ireland (CEDAW, 2008).
 The Good Friday Agreement fails to acknowledge the importance of alternative cleavages of identity and inequality outside that of ethno-religious identity.
 Therefore, mechanisms to address gender inequality within post-conflict peacebuilding are piecemeal and 1325 can be used to provide a gendered analysis within locally agreed notions of peace and security.
 Activists believed that one of the roles of the WPS agenda could be to begin conversations within communities about women’s role in peace-building and provide a framework and a vocabulary to make the argument for greater inclusion of women:

 Before we start to engage the higher echelons, we still need to engage women, and you can’t engage them if they’re sitting there with all this conversation going on over their heads.
 You have to translate it into a language that people can understand and once they understand it they become passionately interested in it.